Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Introduction

 However, while already widely deployed in photographic imaging pipelines, leveraging data-driven priors for quantitative and scientific imaging remains challenging due to the stricter requirements for reliability and accuracy.
 For example, data-driven priors can lead to strongly biased inferences if, during deployment, the encountered image $x_\star$ is poorly represented in the training data.
 In such cases, highly informative priors may override the likelihood $p(y|x)$, particularly in ill-posed or ill-conditioned problems where the likelihood has poor identifiability.
 It is therefore essential to equip critical imaging pipelines with the ability to self-diagnose model misspecification.
 Similarly, multiple data-driven priors and likelihoods may be available for inference, each reflecting different assumptions about the sensing process and the scene; assumptions that are often unverifiable in practice.
 Hence, robust imaging pipelines must be able to objectively compare alternative models based solely on measurement data.

-\paragraph{Problem statement} This paper considers the problem of objectively comparing and diagnosing misspecification in Bayesian imaging models directly from measurement data, without access to ground truth.
-The focus is on modern data-driven image priors encoded by large machine learning models, which are highly informative and may be improper.
+\paragraph{Problem statement} We consider the problem of objectively comparing and diagnosing misspecification in Bayesian imaging models, directly from measurement data, without access to ground truth.
+We focus on modern data-driven image priors encoded by large deep learning models, which are highly informative and may be improper.

 \paragraph{Contributions} We herein propose a statistical methodology for performing Bayesian model selection and misspecification diagnosis in large-scale imaging inverse problems.
 Our proposed methodology is fully unsupervised, in that the analyses solely use a single noisy measurement $y$.
 This is achieved by leveraging measurement splitting by noise injection \cite{pang2021recorrupted, monroy2025generalized}, also known as data fission \cite{leiner2025data}, in order to construct a self-supervising Bayesian cross-validation procedure.
 The methodology is agnostic to the class of image priors used and fully compatible with modern priors encoded by deep learning models.
 In addition, the method is computationally efficient and can be straightforwardly integrated within widely used Bayesian imaging sampling strategies, such as Langevin and guided denoising diffusion samplers.
-We demonstrate the effectiveness of our approach through numerical experiments related to image deblurring with plug-and-play Langevin samplers and denoising diffusion models for photographic and magnetic resonance images, where we report excellent model selection and misspecification detection accuracy even in challenging settings.
+We demonstrate the effectiveness of our approach through experiments related to image deblurring with plug-and-play Langevin samplers and denoising diffusion models for photographic and magnetic resonance images, achieving excellent model selection and misspecification detection accuracy even in challenging settings.